vanessarodriguese-sign/ecm_blockchain_api/README.md

 # ECM Blockchain API

-Client library to connect to and transact with your [ECM Blockchain network](https://www.ecmsecure.com) and Certificate Authorities.
+Client library to connect and transact with your [ECM Blockchain network](https://www.ecmsecure.com) and Certificate Authorities.

 ## Installation